Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image58.png)

-## Exercise 2: Copy Activity, Parameters, Debug and Publishing:
+## Copy Activity, Parameters, Debug and Publishing:

-#### Task 1: Create a pipeline to get data from the SmartFoods API for the past one week
+#### Create a pipeline to get data from the SmartFoods API for the past one week

 1)  Click on the plus sing and click on Pipeline to add a new pipeline